-Yole Développement invites you to join us at Laser & Photonics Market Place Seminar 2022.
+Yole Développement will attend the Laser & Photonics Market Place Seminar 2022.

 The Lasers & Photonics Marketplace Seminar is presented by Laser Focus World, the leading resource for comprehensive global coverage of optoelectronic technologies, applications, and markets.
 The Lasers & Photonics Marketplace Seminar is the industry’s only event which delivers comprehensive analysis of the global market for lasers and all of photonics.
 Laser Focus World’s editor-at-large, Conard Holton, leverages the brand’s deep knowledge base, industry connections and reputation to curate speakers and panelists that take a deep look at emerging opportunities, niche markets, and changing markets.
 It is the pre-eminent industry event for networking with senior level executives, technology directors, and business managers from technology companies around the world.